emjnixon15/ScabModel/README.md

 ## Install
 Currently the model can not be installed as a package, although this document will be updated when this changes.

-In order to install, please download the model code.
+In order to install, please download the zip file which contains the model code and the R code for running the model ("Twonodesexample.r")

 In your terminal, change directory until you are in the folder ScabModel/SimInf